Eight Years of Rider Measurement in the Android Malware Ecosystem: Evolution and Lessons Learned: The Android Malware Ecosystem

 \subsection{Common Methods in our Dataset}

 The total number of samples in our dataset after unifying AV labels accounts for almost 1.3 million apps and 3K families.
 Prior to running the differential analysis, we process the dataset to extract all classes and build the CFG of their methods.
-When processing these samples we found that approximately 1\% of the apps were malformed or could not be unpacked.
-Also, due to the nature of the differential analysis we discard families with less than 7 samples leaving a total of 1,282,022 malicious apps and 1,226 families.
+When processing these samples we found that approximately 1\% of the apps were malformed or could not be unpacked, leaving us 1,286,145 labeled samples.

-Figure \ref{fig:commonMethodsSamples} shows the number of methods common to all samples of the 1,226 families.
+Figure~\ref{fig:commonMethodsSamples} shows the number of methods common to all samples of the 1,226 families.
 It also displays the number of samples per family, which are conspicuously unbalanced.
 While most of the families have between 7 to 40 samples, there is one family with about 260K samples (\family{dowgin}) and there are two families with about 100K samples (\family{kuguo} and \family{airpush}).
 For the sake of readability the graph only displays sizes up to 100K, with the largest family ending off the chart.
 In general, we can observe that there are few families (with sizes ranging from 7 to 567 samples) where most methods are common to all apps in the family.
-In particular, there are 12 families (282 samples) where 100\% of their methods appear in all samples of the family.
+In particular, there are 12 families (282 samples) where all of their methods appear in 100\% of the samples in the family.

 When all the methods seen in a family appear in all of the samples it means that either the family is standalone malware (without a carrier) or that all members in the family are repackaging the same goodware.
 We refer to the latter phenomenon as \emph{early-stage repackaging}.
 While standalone families are relevant to our analysis, there is no a priori way to know the type when only looking at the number of common methods.
 For this reason, we avoid running differential analysis on families where at least 90\% of their total methods are common to all samples of the family.
 This accounts for 25 families (542 samples), which is 0.04\% of the dataset.
-As for the remaining 1,201 families we observe that the proportion of methods in common varies across families regardless of their size.
-An exception to this are very large families, where the number of common methods is lower than the average.
+As for the remaining families we observe that the proportion of methods in common varies across families regardless of their size.
+An exception to this are very large families, where the number of riders is lower than the average.